mjoosten42/webserv/config_documentation.md

 E.g. `client_max_body_size 42;`
 When this value is not specified it defaults to `0`.

-`autoindex <on|off>` - When the user navigates to a directory, the server will serve an index page if it can find one.
+`autoindex <on|off>` - When the user navigates to a directory, the server will serve an index page if it can find one in that directory.
 If it cannot, it will serve an automatically generated index page, or a 404 error, depending on whether autoindex is on or off respectively.
 E.g. `autoindex on;`
 When this value is not specified it defaults to `off`.

+`index <file_name>` - When the user navigates to a directory, the server will serve an index page if it can find one in that directory.
+The filename it looks for is the one specified by 'index'.
+E.g. `index my_amazing_index.html;`
+When this value is not specified it defaults to `index.html`.

 ### Location block